atrex66/io-samurai/docs/user-guide-io-samurai-hal.md

 ## Overview

 The `io-samurai` component:
-- Communicates via UDP on port 8888 with a configurable IP address.
+- Communicates via UDP with multiple io-samurai with configurable IP address and port (loadrt io-samurai ip_address="192.168.0.177:8888;192.168.0.178:8889").
-- Supports 16 digital inputs, 8 digital outputs, and 1 analog input.
+- Supports 16 digital inputs, 8 digital outputs, and 1 analog input per card.
-- Includes a watchdog mechanism to detect communication timeouts.
+- Includes a watchdog mechanism to detect communication timeouts both the driver and io-samurai side.
 - Provides low-pass filtering and scaling for the analog input.
 - Integrates with LinuxCNC's HAL for real-time I/O processing.